Types of Plans

 responsible for contributing enough funds to the plan to pay the

-Employers who want to shelter more than the annual defined
+Employers that want to shelter more than the annual defined

-consider a defined benefit plan since contributions can be substantially
+benefit plan since contributions can be substantially higher, resulting

 The plan has a specific formula for determining a fixed monthly